abhishek944/ai-flows/commands/plan.md

 ### Step 1: Determine Scenario
 When plan mode is invoked:
-1. Check if `ai-flows/` directory exists, if not create it
+1. Check if `ai-flows/` directory exists, if not create it (this is the ONLY directory creation allowed)
-2. Check for existing feature directories
+2. Check for existing feature directories in `ai-flows/`
 3. Determine which scenario (A, B, or C) applies
 4. Follow the appropriate workflow

 ### Step 2: File Discovery
-- Use codebase search to find all relevant files
+- **READ ONLY FROM BLOOM-* FOLDERS**: Use codebase search to find all relevant files in `bloom-backend/`, `bloom-ui/`, and `bloom-admin/`
-- Read key files to understand the project structure
+- Read key files from bloom-* folders to understand the project structure
 - Identify patterns, conventions, and architectural decisions
 - Map dependencies and relationships
+- **DO NOT MODIFY**: Only read files from bloom-* folders, never edit or create files there

 ### Step 3: Question Generation
 - Generate questions based on:
-  - Gaps in understanding from file analysis
+  - Gaps in understanding from file analysis (from bloom-* folders)
   - Standard requirement categories
   - Technical considerations
   - User experience aspects